 The absence of PUE in 90.4 allows the primary focus to be on energy consumption, rather than efficiency.

 PUE, as a simpler metric, represents efficiency.
 It allows data center operators to measure the effectiveness of the power and cooling systems over time.
 However, PUE is quite limited, as it measures only the relative difference between power consumed on IT equipment, and the energy consumed on IT and infrastructure combined.
 PUE isn’t a useful tool for determining whether or not the overall energy consumption was increased at the facility level.

 ASHRAE 90.4 intends to tackle and regulate lower performers while being mindful of geographic areas.
 The new standard aims to impact power utilization as a whole throughout a data center facility, highlighting the impact of raising the temperature into the white space on overall energy consumption.

 Another key part of this standard is containment.
 Containment looks closely at the homogeneity of a given air volume across a data center, therefore limiting the power loads necessary to overcome hotspots.

 As a key player in the most advanced data center efficiency and management practices, Raritan is allowing end users across the largest facilities to leverage the granular capabilities of our PX Intelligent Power Distribution Units to centralize key environmental metrics at the rack and device levels.

-Outlet level metering in conjunction with temperature and humidity sensors are useful in determining whether or not the IT equipment is drawing more power.
-This is typically caused by a fan accelerating due a potential rise in temperature.
+Outlet level metering in conjunction with temperature and humidity sensors is useful in determining whether or not the IT equipment is drawing more power.
+This is typically caused by a fan accelerating due to a potential rise in temperature.

 Leveraging this data ultimately gives PX users the ability to make insightful decisions about implementing more efficient containment solutions with Legrand, and urges users to take action with more effective cooling policies and load balancing across facilities.